pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

-  You can block or unblock in real time if you don't want authorize e-commerce payment
+  You can block or unblock in real time if you don't want authorize e-commerce payment.

 </Highlight>